Will you design the machines of the future?

 Elective modules

-Complete your exchange semester or year by taking one or more electives.
-The module Introduction to Windesheim is compulsory for all international students, but you are free to choose from the other options.
+Complete your exchange semester or year by taking one or two cross-departmental modules.
 You will receive ECTS credits when you complete a module successfully.

 Course catalogue